gregpalmr/alluxio-trino-minio/README.md

      - Point your web browser to http://localhost:19999

+     - Click on the "MountTable" tab at the top of the page

+     - View the "/hive" mount point for the "s3a://hive" Minio bucket

-     - Click on the "Browse" tab at the top of the page
+     - Now, click on the "Browse" tab at the top of the page

      - Click on the "hive" directory name